 Sharon Martino, PT, PhD

 Dr. Martino received her Baccalaureate degree in Physical Therapy from Hunter College and went on to receive her Master of Science degree in Health Care Policy and Management with an emphasis on Education from Stony Brook University.
 She completed her Doctor of Philosophy degree in Physical Therapy from Nova Southeastern University, Florida, in 2010.
-Dr. Martino currently teaches in the Entry-level Doctorate in Physical Therapy Program in the areas of Evidence Based Practice and Health and Wellness and, in the PhD in Rehabilitation Sciences Program, teaches core coursework, doctoral seminars, and mentors students.
+Dr. Martino currently teaches in the Doctorate in Physical Therapy Program in the areas of Research Design and Statistics, Evidence Based Practice, Health and Wellness and Case Studies.
+In the PhD in Rehabilitation Sciences Program, Dr. Martino teaches core coursework, doctoral seminars, and mentors students.

 Dr. Martino’s current research interests revolve around the multi-system disorders that are associated with child and adult obesity.
-Currently she is the principal investigator of a study exploring the roles of sensation, proprioception and strength on balance reactions in overweight versus healthy weight children.
+Currently she is the principal investigator of a funded study exploring the role of exercise intensity on body composition, cardiovascular endurance and endothelial health (using diagnostic ultrasound) in overweight / obese children.
 Past funded studies have looked at developing, validating and implementing a wireless activity sensor in the obese and healthy weight pediatric population.
-This work is now being expanded to integrate a home based nutrition and physical activity monitoring system designed for family use.
 Dr. Martino is also co-investigator on a study looking at the role of health technology and applications in promoting exercise, healthy nutrition and reducing stress in the pre- and post-surgical bariatric patient.
-Finally, a recent collaboration with the University of Illinois, Chicago, has ensued and will look at the use of diagnostic ultrasound to measure the endothelial health of individuals who are overweight/obese and to explore the effects of diet and exercise on attenuating such findings.

-Dr. Martino co-directs the Fit Kids for Life program which is a nutritional and exercise program offered to children who are at risk for cardiovascular disease, including those with hypertension, elevated cholesterol and/or in or above the 85th percentile for Body Mass Index (overweight or obese), and to their parents/guardians.
-Interdisciplinary in nature, this twice weekly program is administered by a pediatric cardiologist, physical therapist, registered dietician, dietary interns, and behavioral psychologists, and is offered to children between the ages of 8 and 17, and their families.
+Dr. Martino co-directs the Fit Kids for Life program, a nutritional and exercise program offered to children who are at risk for cardiovascular disease, including those with hypertension, elevated cholesterol and/or in or above the 85th percentile for Body Mass Index (overweight or obese), and to their parents/guardians.
+Interdisciplinary in nature, this twice weekly program is administered by a pediatric cardiologist, physical therapist, registered dietician, dietary interns, and behavioral psychologists, and has been offered over the past 18 years to children between the ages of 8 and 17, and their families.

 Peer Reviewed Publications

-Martino S.A. & Gostic C. (2018 - In Press) Clinical Bottom Line: Commentary on trends in attitudes and practice patterns of physical therapists in addressing childhood obesity in schools.
-Ped Phys Ther
+Martino S.A. & Gostic C. (2018) Commentary on "Trends in attitudes and practice patterns of physical therapists in addressing childhood obesity in schools."
+Ped Phys Ther 30(1):49.

 Phillips, S. A., Martino, S. A., Arena, R. (2017) Research opportunities and challenges in the era of healthy living medicine: Unlocking the potential.
 Prog in Cardio Diseases, doi: 10.1016/j.pcad.2017.01.006